 Mr. Pardo: I think that the breakdown, the complete breakdown of this system systematically, has been one thing, and that is that by the time that these projects are getting to the BOA, they are done.
 I said to the Commissioner, I said, once the souffle is done you can just add salt and pepper.
 It's done.
 You are not going to alter the taste.
 So, I think that the two-step process which exist in the code which is preliminary approval, and final approval has been taken lightly to try to speed up the process.
-The problem is that sometimes speeding up the process isn't good.
+The problem is that sometimes speeding up the process in't good.
 So what you need to do is make sure that the BOA, the City Architect, the DRC are opining and it becomes a team effort with the developer and their architect being part of the team effort, and if you do that you are going to get better products, and then by the time it gets here, having a preliminary approval, having the Commission opine on a PAD and say, you know, this is too big or the mas doesn't look right, or whatever, you know when you see something that you like and that's why I said the challenge between those two projects, which by the say this marine over here actually was describing one of the two projects.
 I think that the thing is, you want to be able not to waste the time and the resources either of the developer.
-You don't want to lead him down the wrong path and at the end of the development, at the end of the development process, you want to be proud of the project the same as they want to be able to make money and be proud of the project.
-A lot of developers when you look at them, they take pride in what they do, and that's not just making money, its doing good developments.
-And I think at the end of the day, that's what Merrick tried to do.
-Merrick was way, way, way ahead of his time.
+You don't want to lead him down the wrong path and at the end of the development, at the end of the developers when you look at them, they take pride in what they do, and that's not just making money, its doing good developement, and I think at the end of the day, that's what Merrick tried to do.
+Merrick was way, way ahead of his time.
 In fact, he was 100 years ahead of his time.
 Now what we've got to do is make sure that we just don't make a mistake, and now you see for the last ten years what's been going up and there are a lot of mistakes out there, more than the positive things that exist.
 If you look at those two pages, I think you are in good shape.
-If you get the Blue-Ribbon Committee going, I think you are in good shape and then you always have the ability of hitting the pause button.

-Mayor Lago: And you know, another big issue, if I may add this and I'd love your input on this, is the fact that what we are seeing is, especially as we get less and less land or assemblage that is available in the Gables, you are seeing people stretch to purchase properties at exorbitant prices, and then they bring that issue to us.
+If you get the Blue-Ribbon Committee going, I think you are in good is the fact that what we are seeing is, especially as we get less and less land or assemblage that is available in the Gables, you are seeing people stretch to purchase properties at exorbitant prices, and then they bring that issue to us.
 They say, I have to do this, or this piece of property has an awkward zoning, its caught between two different zoning classifications, or just because the neighboring property across the street has it, I want the same thing, and they already bought the property, and now let's go vertical, and I need the zoning.